vivekonfire/github-finder/README.md

-# Movie-Tickets
+# Github-Finder

 Find any github account and look at the account and the details in it also look which repos/projects they have done.
+Using the third party API of github to fetch all the accounts and their details

 ## Featutes